A partial-sum deformation for a family of orthogonal polynomials: Introduction

 which can be thought as truncations (or partial sums) of the generating function

 for the original family.
-It is well known that the \emph{zeros} of polynomials $p_n(x)$ are real, simple and located on the interval of their support; furthermore, the zeros of two consecutive polynomials $p_{n-1}(x)$ and $p_n(x)$ interlace: any interval connecting two neighbouring zeros of the latter contains exactly one zero of the former.
+It is well known that the \emph{zeros} of polynomials $p_n(x)$ are real, simple and located in the interior of the convex hull of the support of the measure; furthermore, the zeros of two consecutive polynomials $p_{n-1}(x)$ and $p_n(x)$ interlace: any interval connecting two neighbouring zeros of the latter contains exactly one zero of the former.
 An experienced analyst will suspect that these basic properties of orthogonal polynomials are inherited by their newly created mates when $t$~is chosen to be sufficiently large.
 Indeed, the latter setting means that the term $t^mp_m(x)$ dominates in the expression for $q_m(x;t)$\,---\,in what follows we convert this into a rigorous argument.
 How large this $t$ should be?
 What is the shape of the range for $t$, for which the above properties (or some of them) are still valid?
 Based on extended numerical experiment we expect (however are not able to prove, even for a particular choice of a family $p_n(x)$) this range to be always of simple shape $t>t_{\textrm{crit}}$ with the value of $t_{\textrm{crit}}$ depending on~$m$.
 What is the asymptotics of such $t_{\textrm{crit}}(m)$ as $m\to\infty$?
 What happens to the zeros of $q_m(x;t)$ when $t<t_{\textrm{crit}}(m)$?
 What is their limiting distribution as $t\to0^+$?
 We address these and related questions, mainly from a numerical perspective, to convince the reader in the existence of new interesting structures going far beyond the orthogonality.

 Less surprisingly, perhaps, is that the three-term recurrence relations for orthogonal polynomials $p_n(x)$ reflect on their partial sums $q_m(x;t)$; we record the resulting \emph{four-term recurrence relation} in Section~\ref{sec:generalsetup} below.
 We also demonstrate that the knowledge of the generating function $q(x;t)$ gives a simple access to the generating function of polynomials $q_m(x;t)$.
 Section~\ref{sec:genzerospartialsums} focuses on the structure of zeros of partial sums $q_m(x;t)$ in generic situations; it culminates in Conjecture~\ref{conj:criticalvaluet} about the turning value of $t>0$ after which the zeros become not real-valued.
 In Section \ref{sec:examples} we illustrate our theoretical findings and expectations on particular examples of partials sums of Hermite, Charlier and Lommel polynomials as diverse representatives of families of orthogonal polynomials.
 In this section we draw some pictures but also (draw) attention to a limiting distribution of zeros of partial sums of Hermite polynomials, namely, its link with the Szeg\H{o} curve.
 Our brief Section~\ref{sec:5} speculates on further connections with other deformations.